Microsoft Teams has seen a huge increase in users in the past couple of years.

 - Limited customer support

-If you’d like to find out how we can support your business to offer Direct Routing, find out more here.
+Find out how we can support your business to offer Direct Routing.